Professor of Psychology, School of Psychology and Counseling

 - Attachment styles and applications in behavioral finance

 - Attachment styles and multicultural differences

 - PhD, Seton Hall University

 - MA, Fairleigh Dickinson University

 - MED, Colorado State University

 - BA, Clarion State University

 My clinical work has focused on interpersonal trauma, most specifically child sexual abuse and the treatment of adult female incest survivors.
-In more recent years it has expanded to include the insights of spirituality.
+In more recent years, my work has expanded to include insight into spirituality.